v3.1.0-rc.1

 orrery sessions --geminiGemini sessions only

-orrery sync daemonStart the sync daemon
+orrery sandbox sync daemonStart the sync daemon

-orrery sync statusShow daemon and peer status
+orrery sandbox sync statusShow daemon and peer status

-orrery sync team createCreate a new team
+orrery sandbox sync team createCreate a new team

-orrery sync team inviteGenerate an invite code
+orrery sandbox sync team inviteGenerate an invite code

-orrery sync team joinJoin a team
+orrery sandbox sync team joinJoin a team

-orrery sync rendezvousRun a rendezvous server
+orrery sandbox sync rendezvousRun a rendezvous server

 Shell integration